GoranTopic/checklist-js/README.md

         enqueue, // if false, do not add missing values to the end of the list

-        shuffle, // if true, shuffle the values before checking })
+        shuffle, // if true, shuffle the values before checking

+        save // if false, Checklist has not presistense. it does not save to disk, default true })
 ```